Skip to content

 Daniel Humphries working on his Data Analyst apprenticeship

-Dan Humphries is a CRM Data Analyst at Aptem.
+Dan Humphries is a Marketing and Sales Operations Manager at Aptem.
 In January 2022 he joined Aptem on the Level 3 Data Technician apprenticeship, but quickly transferred onto the Level 4 Data Analyst apprenticeship when his aptitude for all things data was recognised.
 Here, he shares why he chose the apprenticeship route and his journey so far.

 Why did you decide to embark upon this apprenticeship?